rahma321/heavy-weather-sailing/content/post/cape-horn/index.md

 -
 ---

-## Sailing around Cape Horn 1996
+## Rainbow Warrior II Sailing around Cape Horn 1996

 Every 30-40 minutes, a squall of around 50 knots would come through.
 We reefed down hard each time, leaving only a strip of mainsail to keep underway, and letting the reefs out when the squall passed.
+Us deckhands we worked to keep the sails trimmed under the eyes of skipper Derek Nicholls.
 The Cape was visible about 2 kms aways, through a haze of spray.
 Squalls brought big rolling seas, that swamped the lower deck of the boat.

 ![seascape](https://user-images.githubusercontent.com/92902219/138403493-282f8c80-dbbe-4cbd-b859-f71a9ae1d07c.png)

-After my watch I went below, where the bosun Hanno was dispensing shots of rum and piercing ears.
+After my watch I went below, where the bosun Hanno was dispensing shots of rum and piercing ears with a sail needle and wax thread.
 This is traditional for rounding Cape Horn.
-As medic I decided I'd best provide some assistance.
+As medic I decided I'd best provide some assistance in the form of sterilising swabs.

 This is a once-in-a-lifetime expereince that I'll never forget.
 But sailing is significant to me for another reason.
 It was while at sea I realised navigation uses the mathematics I'd learned at school and at uni - cosines, tangents, vectors.
 All of which I'd previously thought useless.
 My desire to see abstract learning surfaced as real and useful in the world started with this very real application.